-The Florida Campus opened its doors in 1992 with a culinary arts class of 61 students.
+The North Miami Campus opened its doors in 1992 with a culinary arts class of 61 students.
 In September 1993, the first baking & pastry arts classes were taught, with 11 students.
 Today the Florida Campus offers associate and bachelor's degrees in culinary arts, business, and hospitality as well as hospitality and culinary arts internships at the University-operated Bay Harbor Inn.
-The campus also boasts a library for its approximately 2.200 students.
+The campus also boasts a library, which includes a collection of books, journals, magazines, newspapers, full-text databases, videos, DVDs and other resources to serve the research needs of Johnson & Wales students.
+The library is a member of SEFLIN (Southeast Florida Library Information Network), which is dedicated to cooperative library services.

-The Johnson & Wales University Florida Campus is located at 1701 NE 127th Street, North Miami, Fla.
+The Johnson & Wales University North Miami Campus is located at 1701 NE 127th Street, North Miami, Fla.
 The main phone number of this campus is (305) 892-7000.
 The toll-free number is 1-866-JWU-FLORIDA (598-3567).
 Facilities include a library, laboratory kitchen facilities, academic classrooms, computer laboratories, and administrative offices.
 Student housing, both dormitory and apartment style, and a multi-level parking garage are available as well.

-On the Florida Campus, students attend classes in full uniform.
+On the North Miami Campus, students attend classes in full uniform.
 Faculty and administrators of the campus believe strongly in establishing a professional attitude and image for the campus.